What Does An Appraisal Management Company Do?

 After you receive approval, you must sign an indemnity agreement with the surety and provide payment for your bond premium.
 In most cases, we can issue bonds the same day we receive your signed documents and payment.

-How are bond claims handled for Appraisal Management Company Surety Bonds?
+How Are Appraisal Management Company Surety Bond Claims Handled?

 Unlike insurance, which protects your business, Appraisal Management Company Surety Bonds protect your clients.
 If an individual is damaged due to the principal’s fraudulent activities or any violation of the governing laws, the harmed party can file a claim with the surety company for relief.
 If the claim is valid, the surety will pay up to the penal sum of the bond to resolve the claim.
 The principal is then required to reimburse the surety for all monies paid out, including any attorney fees incurred by the surety in the defense of the claim.